Vouk/voukoder/README.md

 ### Non-monetary support
 I really need good **hardware with high performance** on compiling and rendering videos.
 This would speed up development alot.
 I currently compile, develop and test on a Intel NUC Core i3.
 I could also use some video equipment like an **Elgato Cam Link** and a **DSLM (GH4/5 or similar)**.
 If you want to support me with this please get in direct contact with me (daniel dot stankewitz at gmail dot com).

+## Contact ##

+Contact me on github, by email (daniel dot stankewitz at gmail dot com) or you can even follow me on twitter: https://twitter.com/LordVouk